 - Enable team users to communicate with Skype users

-What access fits which scenario?
+Which access fits which scenario?

 If you want an individual user to have access to a team where they can chat, call, meet, and collaborate on company files stored in Teams SharePoint or OneDrive, guest access is the better option.
-The most important thing to note for guest access is that a guest user can get almost all Teams capabilities as a native Team member unless otherwise set by the administrator.
+The important thing to note for guest access is that a guest user can get almost all Teams capabilities as a native Team member unless otherwise set by the admin.

 And there you have it!
 A breakdown of the feature comparison between guest and remote access and scenarios where you can and should use both for remote collaboration.
 If you have any questions or feedback, let us know in the comments section below!